danae/faylin/docs/README.md

 The query parameters for this request are the same as the `GET /api/v1/images/` endpoint.

-### List images that are owned by the authenticated user
+### List images that are owned by the authorized user

 `GET /api/v1/users/me/images/`

-Fetches all images that are owned by the user that is currently authenticated.
+Fetches all images that are owned by the user that is currently authorized.
 Returns:
 - `200 OK` with an array of the fetched images on success;
 - `400 Bad Request` if the query parameters are invalid;
 - `401 Unauthorized` if the request doesn't contain authorization;